rajdevkar/WatchDroid/README.md

 2. Automatically starts on boot.
 3. New pin protection system.
 4. Able to hide or unhide application icon.
-5. It captures screenshot after 5 minutes of time interval.
-6. It sends the created log file to the associated email.
+5. It sends the created log file to the associated email.
 ```

 ### Guidelines for using WatchDroid